gandalf0079/Linux-commands/Basic_commands.md

 - `clear`: _to clear the terminal_

+- `kill`: _to send a signal to process. by default, the message is sent as termination signal_

+- `echo`: _to display line of text/string that are passed as an argument_
+    - flags with echo:-

+    - `-n`: _do not append a newline_

+    - `-E`: _Explicitly suppress interpretation of backslash escapes_

+- `grep`: _to search a file for particular pattern of characters_

+    - flags with grep:-

+        - `-i`: _ignores the cases for matching_

+        - `-n`: _display the matched line and corresponding line number_

+        - `-r`: _recursively read all the files under each directory_

 - `dig domain`: _get DNS for domain_

 - `wget -c file`: _continue stopped download_